InfectionMedicineProteomics/BINN/docs/index.md

 # Welcome to the BINN documentation

-The BINN-package allows you to create a sparse neural network from a pathway and input file.
-It also allows you to train and interpret the network using SHAP.
-Plotting functions are also available for generating sankey plots.
+The BINN-package allows you to create a sparse neural network in the PyTorch-framework from a pathway and input file.
+It also allows you to train and interpret the network using [SHAP](https://arxiv.org/abs/1705.07874).

 <a style="color:red">Note that the docs are still stabilizing!</a>